ruchikagogia1799/lab-sql-mysql-db-creation/README.md

 - Fundamental concepts of database design, including entities, attributes, primary keys, and foreign keys.
 - Basic comprehension of SQL syntax and statements, such as CREATE, INSERT INTO, UPDATE, and DELETE.
-- Familiarity with the concept of NOT NULL constraints and data types in SQL.
+- Familiarity with the concept of NOT NULL constraints and data types in SQL

   <br>
   <hr>